 - The Long Head

 That’s all there is to it.
 If you want to add some mass to your biceps then focus on the short/long head and brachialis.

-We’re about to dive into some of the best exercises for developing each of these heads, as well as what they are for the newbies out there.
+We’re about to dive into some of the best resistance training exercises for developing each of these heads effectively.

 However, once you understand how these parts of the bicep work, then you’ll be able to target them effectively and experience a surge in your bicep gains.